gazoodle/geckolib/README.md

    cause of delays during spa connection
  - Write simulator module and use that to investigate comms from the app for features that I don't have
+ - Sometimes in.touch2 doesn't report back to this library resulting in missing changes

 ## Done/Fixed in 0.3.11
  - Ping frequency set to 45 seconds